Fire lookout tower

 Towers gained popularity in the early 1900s, and fires were reported using telephones, carrier pigeons and heliographs.

-Although many fire lookout towers have fallen into disrepair from neglect, abandonment and declining budgets, some fire service personnel have made efforts to preserve older fire towers, arguing that a person watching the forest for wildfire can be an effective and cheap fire control measure.
+Although many fire lookout towers have fallen into disrepair from neglect, abandonment and declining budgets, some fire service personnel have made efforts to preserve older fire towers, because it is true that a person watching the forest for wildfire can be an effective and cheap fire control measure.

 History

 United States

 A fire lookout uses an Osborne Fire Finder to obtain the azimuth and distance to a suspected fire.
 From these measurements he will call in a "Smoke Report."